holidayextras/culture/best-practices/javascript.md

 doStuff(name, list);
 ```

-## NPM Modules
+## npm Modules

-When creating an NPM module for others to use (private or open source) it is worth giving consideration to the following points.
+When creating an npm module for others to use (private or open source) it is worth giving consideration to the following points.

 ### Post install scripts

 These are run every time the module is installed by a consuming project which will increase CI and developer build time.

-If the module is being released to NPM consider using a `prepublish` script instead.
+If the module is being released to npm consider using a `prepublish` script instead.

 For internal modules a separate `build` task can be used then the module packed and uploaded as a GitHub asset to accompany releases.